nextgis/docs_geoserv_prem/source/upgrade.rst

 ==========

-.. note:: If you need to perform an upgrade in a closed network, contact us at support@nextgis.com

 The version number for NextGIS GeoServices On-Premise contains three parts in ``A.B.C`` pattern, where ``A.B`` is the main version number and ``C`` is a patch version.
 Updates between main versions must be performed step by step, without skipping a version.
 So if your current version is ``2.18.0`` and you wish to update to ``2.20.0``, you need to update to ``2.19.0`` first, and only then to ``2.20.0``.
 If there are patched versions (e.g. ``2.18.1``, ``2.18.2`` and so on), upgrade to the latest patched version of the main version.